slogemann1/aerozine/config-doc.md

     // This determines the query that should be requested at this url.
 The resulting
     // value will be passed on the command line in the following format: query="value".
     // Note that all characters will be escaped as needed. **In addition to regular url
     // escape codes, ' is escaped as %27 and " as %22**.
-This defaults to null.
+This defaults to null
     "query": {
         "display_text": "Enter your architecture", // The text prompt for retrieving the query "private": false // Whether or not the query contains sensitive information },
+    // This determines whether or not the program will cache the output of the program
+    // instead of re-running it on each request.
+The time between each cache is determined
+    // in the server settings
+    "cache": true
     // An optional parameter to set the mime-type of the content in the case that
     // it should not be able to be inferred (files without extensions).
 If it is
-    // null, the type is inferred
+    // null, the type is inferred. **Note that queries are not passed when caching files,
-    "mime_type": "application/vnd.microsoft.portable-executable",
+    // so queries will be ignored even if they are enabled for this dynamic object** "mime_type": "application/vnd.microsoft.portable-executable",
     // This defines the amount of time allowed for a program to run before being shut down.
     // If this is null, the default time set in the server settings is used